SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/atmospheric.rst

 ==================

 The NEMO CORE bulk interface requires a snow file but it has been decided to impose a constraint on the Salish Sea model whereby all precipitation falls in liquid phase.
-That constraint is provided by the :file:`atmospheric/no_snow.nc` file in the :ref:`NEMO-forcing-repo` repo.
+That constraint is provided by the :file:`no_snow.nc` file in the :ref:`grid-repo` repo.
 That file ensures that the solid phase precipitation is zero at all times and locations.
 It is used as annual climatology forcing in the :kbd:`namsbc_core` name list.